Doronov-IV/learning-programming/code/js-ts/README.md

-#Front
+# Welcome
-This is a 'front' folder.
+This is a 'ts/js' folder.